15 Top Hikes in Santo Antao, Cape Verde

 If you walk for half an hour more, you’ll finish in front of a lovely tiny restaurant whose terrace has a stunning view on the mountains surrounding Xoxo.

-Again, there are no menu options.
-You’ll just have one “prato do dia” (daily menu).
+You’ll have one “prato do dia” (daily menu).
 It was incredibly delicious and cheap.
 And again, I was overwhelmed by the kindness of the people of Santo Antao.

 In case you want to enjoy the gorgeous surroundings of Xoxo for a longer time, I recommend a stay in the lovely country house Casa Xoxo.

 EDIT: The Waterfall of Xoxo might be dried out during the dry season.
-As an alternative, you can swim in the natural swimming pools in front of restaurant Melicia.
-Many thanks to Samer and his blog for the update!

 6. Ribeira Grande – Sinagoga